xcore/sc_i2s/app_slicekit_i2s_master_demo/doc/index.rst

 ++++++++++

    #.
 Examine the code for the processing() fuction, this provides the loopback.
 Experiment with modifying the audio signal (such as shifting the samples down to reduce the volume on one channel).

-Then consider experimenting with adding the audio DSP modules/functions in sw_audio_effects.
+   #.
+Consider experimenting with adding the audio DSP modules/functions from the xSOFTip library such as the biquad filter and audio loudness components.